EXHIBITION: 22 – 27 February 2016: Mon – Sat: 10am – 5pm

 VENUE: Project Ability: Project Space, 3rd floor, 103 Trongate, Glasgow

-MANIFESTO is a dynamic, experimental and diverse collection of work created by seven students from the brand new HND Applied Arts course at City of Glasgow College.
+MANIFESTO is a dynamic, experimental and diverse collection of work created by seven students from the brand new HND Applied Arts course at the City of Glasgow College.

 Each artist was challenged to write their own manifesto, centred on political and personal issues, and produce a creative response using ceramic, weave, stitch, print, assemblages of found objects and audio recordings.